 According to the NCSBN, the NCLEX is scored once at the testing location after you submit it and then scored for a second time within 2 business days, after which the quick results will be available in most states (not available in California for example).

-For most people, I think paying for quick results is a scam for these companies to prey on your anxiety for more money.
-Here are the two biggest situations where I don’t think you should pay for it:
+For most people, we think paying for quick results is a scam for these companies to prey on your anxiety for more money.
+Here are the two biggest situations where we don’t think you should pay for it:

 - If you get a candidate performance report (CPR) emailed to you after you take the NCLEX, then don’t pay for quick results because you have failed the NCLEX.

-- If you try the PVT, get a good popup, are unable to pay for another test, and do not get a CPR emailed, then don’t pay for the quick results because I’m 99.99% sure you passed the NCLEX.
+- If you try the PVT, get a good popup, are unable to pay for another test, and do not get a CPR emailed, then don’t pay for the quick results because we’re 99% sure you passed the NCLEX.